iitbaero/iitbaero.github.io/_posts/2018-08-11-Computational-Heat-Transfer.md

 **How are the Assignments & Projects for this course?:**
 The assignments majorly consists of simulating external flow field and verifying with the theoratical or experimental data in a dedicated software.
 The assignments are simple and appopriate for better understanding of computational methods.

-**How are the Exams (Quizzes, Mid-sem and End-sem) for this course?:**
+**How are the Exams (Quizzes, Mid-sem and End-sem) for this course?**
-The assignments majorly consists of simulating external flow field and verifying with the theoratical or experimental data in a dedicated software.
-The assignments are simple and appopriate for better understanding of computational methods.
+Exams are conceptual and easy.
+The endsem consist of simulation of a flow field in a dedicated software.

 **Other Remarks:**
 A good introductory course for understanding the working of current CFD Solvers.